 My honey called me today while I was leaving my office.
-“Lil, we haven’t got anything to eat, so I’m gonna go grab some Chipotle.
+“Lil, we haven’t got anything to eat at home, so I’m gonna go grab some Chipotle.
 Do you want some?”

 Yuck.
-“No, thanks,” I said, thinking—there’s always dandelion greens in the backyard.
+“No, thanks,” I said, thinking to mysef—there’s always dandelion greens in the backyard.